BEACON: JWST NIRCam Pure-parallel Imaging Survey. III. Constraints on the UV LF and the Clustering of z~7-14 Galaxies: UV Luminosity Functions

 We see the luminosity density decreases with increasing redshift, as expected by models.
 Our luminosity densities derived from the F090W- and F115W-dropouts are lower than those reported from other works.
 At $z\sim7.5$ and $z\sim10$, our luminosity density is thus more consistent with the pre-JWST \citet{masonGALAXYUVLUMINOSITY2015} model.
 Our upper limit on the luminosity density at $z\sim14$ (derived from the F150W-dropouts) is consistent with both the pre-JWST model and the increased luminosity density reported in the literature.

 Nonetheless, models which fit the UV luminosity density do not necessarily fit the observed shape of the UV LF, as they may, for example, have very steep faint-end slopes which increase the luminosity density.
-Thus, in Fig.~\ref{fig:uvlfs_models}, we plot our number densities in comparison to four classes of theoretical models: (i) an analytical pre-JWST model by \citet{masonGALAXYUVLUMINOSITY2015} implementing constant SFE and calibrated to reproduce the \citet{Bouwens2015b} $z\sim7$ HST UV LFs, (ii) a model implementing halo mass-dependent stochasticity by \citet{gelliImpactMassdependentStochasticity2024}, (iii) a density modulated SFE model by \citet{somervilleDensitymodulatedStarFormation2025} (including a version with no dust, and a version incorporating dust and starbursts), and (iv) a model with an evolving IMF by \citet{hutterASTRAEUSIndicationsTopheavy2025}.
+Thus, in Fig.~\ref{fig:uvlfs_models}, we plot our number densities in comparison to five classes of theoretical models: (i) an analytical pre-JWST model by \citet{masonGALAXYUVLUMINOSITY2015} implementing constant SFE and calibrated to reproduce the \citet{Bouwens2015b} $z\sim7$ HST UV LFs, (ii) an attenuation-free model by \citet{ferraraStunningAbundanceSuperearly2023} (iii) a model implementing halo mass-dependent stochasticity by \citet{gelliImpactMassdependentStochasticity2024}, (iv) a density modulated SFE model by \citet{somervilleDensitymodulatedStarFormation2025} (including a version with no dust, and a version incorporating dust and starbursts), and (v) a model with an evolving IMF by \citet{hutterASTRAEUSIndicationsTopheavy2025}.

 At $z\sim7.5$, our measurements are most compatible with the pre-JWST model by \citet{masonGALAXYUVLUMINOSITY2015}, lying below all other post-JWST models.
 However, at the intermediate magnitude bins ($-20\leq M_\mathrm{UV}\leq-18$), our number densities, while consistent within 1$\sigma$ with the model, are slightly below the \citet{masonGALAXYUVLUMINOSITY2015} model, resulting in a lower measured luminosity density than what the \citet{masonGALAXYUVLUMINOSITY2015} model predicts (Fig.~\ref{fig:rhouv}).
 At $z\sim10$, our number densities are more uncertain due to the lower galaxy counts.
 While our measurements look most consistent with the \citet{masonGALAXYUVLUMINOSITY2015} model, they could also be compatible with the \citet{gelliImpactMassdependentStochasticity2024} model predicting higher number densities relative to pre-JWST predictions due to mass-dependent stochasticity in star formation.